pantheon-systems/documentation/source/docs/articles/organizations/adding-a-custom-upstream.md

   - going-live
 keywords: custom upstream, distribution, remote repository, upstream
 ---
-By following this guide, you'll go from creating a custom version of WordPress or Drupal, to having it ready for us to add to the platform for members of your organization to spin up.
+Create a custom version of WordPress or Drupal, and submit information for us to add to the platform.

 ## 1. Create a Remote Repository.